Last updated on January 16th, 2020

-This is just an example of how C1 catalogs and sessions are used.
+This is just an example of how Capture One catalogs and sessions work.
 Some photographers may choose to create multiple catalogs for each project.

 Capture One has a variety of tools for image editing.
-I’m not going to list each tool since they are standard for image editors.
-However, I’ll point out some useful tools.
+I’m not going to list each tool since they are basics for image editors.
+However, I’ll provide a review of some useful tools.

 Capture One has a dedicated highlight and shadow recovery adjustment nested in the HDR tool.
-It’s great for decreasing the exposure in highlights and increasing the exposure in shadows.
+It’s great for correcting the exposure in the highlights, shadows, whites, and blacks.

-But don’t be mistaken by the name, C1 can’t merge bracketed photos to create an HDR image.
+But don’t be mistaken by the name, Capture One can’t merge bracketed photos to create an HDR image.